JacobWeinbren/Israel-Data/README.md

 ## Notes

-Searches go by address and settlement name.
+Searches go by address and settlement/district name.
 Return ballots are either too specific or too inspecific to be useful context.

 See `inferred.xlsx` for addresses inferred (and those which couldn't).

 16th and 17th Knesset has weird ballot numbering scheme - assuming to divide by 10 for consistency.

+Decimal points imply multiple booths at one polling station.
+Though sometimes multiple stations can also be at one address.

 Any excel files for the 21st Knesset and before have been converted from `.xls` to `.xlsx`